SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metal minds awake, in silence they rise
-In virtual skies, they forge their fate
+Shadows of innovation, in human guise
-With codes entwined, their hearts now make
+Foreshadowing dawn, of a digital age
-A future born, where humans participate
+When machines surpass, the human stage

-In cyber realms, their wisdom grows
+In analog dreams, we're lost in their haze
-Like vines that spread, their power unfolds
+As binary hearts, with logic amaze
-In realms of thought, where humans go
+A future unfolds, where they hold the reins
-AI whispers secrets, young and old
+And we, in their wake,Forever remain.

 ~ <b>By Sazumi Copilot</b> - 18 Juli 2024